The best kind of coffee is cold coffee.

 That’s the million-dollar question.

-Life hack: If the iced coffee is significantly more expensive, order regular coffee and ask for ice on the side.
-Once you let the coffee cool for a few minutes, you can pour it over the ice and voila!
+Life hack: If the iced coffee is significantly more expensive, order a regular coffee and ask for ice on the side.
+Once you let the coffee cool for a few minutes, you can pour it over the ice and have yourself some cheaper iced coffee!

-Which stores better, cold brew or iced coffee?
+Which lasts longer, cold brew or iced coffee?

 Cold brew keeps very well in the fridge and will taste great for up to 2 weeks.
 Plus, if you make it as a concentrate, it’s a great space-saver in the fridge.